-White German Shepherds are medium to large dogs with a muscular frame and white coat color.
+White German Shepherds are medium to large dogs with muscular frames and a white coat color.
 While most White German Shepherds have short fur, some have long coats.

 The average height of White German shepherds is 25 inches for males.
-They are not the best dog for you if you live in a small apartment.
+They are not the best dogs for you if you live in a small apartment.